tseccull/spectools/README.md

 # License
 All scripts in this repo are licensed under [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html)

-_-T-_ looks like a pyramid to me.
+'''_-T-_''' looks like a pyramid to me.
 I couldn't think of a catchy name.